Lugard Road

 Lugard Road (Chinese: 盧吉道) is a road located on Victoria Peak, Hong Kong, named after Sir Frederick Lugard (later Lord Lugard), Governor of Hong Kong from 1907 to 1912.
-Located some 400 m above sea level, the road is a popular walking path that forms part of the Hong Kong Trail, and is known for spectacular vistas over Victoria Harbour.
+Located some 400 m above sea level, the road is a popular walking path that forms part of the Hong Kong Trail, and is known for its spectacular vistas over Victoria Harbour.

 Description

 Lugard Road lies approximately 400 m above sea level.
-It is a semi-circular 2.4 km road on Victoria Peak that mainly follows the contours of the hillside, connecting Victoria Gap in the east to the Hatton Road-Harlech Road junction in the west.
+It is a semi-circular 2.4 km road on Victoria Peak that mainly follows the contours of the hillside, connecting Victoria Gap in the east with the Hatton Road-Harlech Road junction in the west.
 Joining Harlech Road seamlessly at its end, a circuit is formed around The Peak.
 Lugard Road is the initial section of Stage 1 of the 50 km Hong Kong Trail.
 Most of Lugard Road enjoys dense tree cover, and a variety of tropical vegetation can be found along its length.
 The views of the city below from Lugard Road are variously described in travel guides as "stunning" and "spectacular".

-The road is approximately 3 m wide at its widest and less than 2 m at its narrowest and, while not entirely pedestrian, has vehicular restrictions.
+The road is approximately 3 m wide at its widest, and less than 2 m at its narrowest, and – while not entirely pedestrianised – has vehicular restrictions.
 Permits to use this road are only issued to residents for access to their properties.